Norwegian Airlines Review – 5 Great Reasons to Choose Norwegian Air for Your Next Adventure

 Reason 5 to Use Norwegian Air – Reliability

 2018 was a rough year of flying for me.
 The year kicked off with canceled flights in New Zealand, and it just continued.
-Until a flight in October, I had not experienced one trip that was on time, canceled, or not stricken with maintenance issues.
+Until a flight in October, I had not had a single on-time flight, cancellation, or maintenance issue.
 As I mentioned earlier, we took eight flights with Norwegian Air and several connections.
-Not one single flight was delayed, canceled, or re-routed, and this was during temperatures in the negatives.
+Not a single flight was delayed, canceled, or rerouted, even with temperatures in the negatives.
 Quite frankly, this experience restored my faith in air travel – in that it is possible to be done right regardless of the weather.

 Baggage

 Probably the most significant potential pain point, but you can avoid it.
-You must pay for checked bags, and each bag cannot exceed 20kgs, which is 44lbs.
-If you have a lot of international experience, you will be expecting this to be 23kgs or 50lbs.
+You must pay for checked bags, and each bag cannot exceed 20 kg (44lbs).
+If you have a lot of international experience, you will expect this to be 23kgs or 50lbs.
 In short, it’s 6lbs.
 Less than others.
 This presents a problem if you assume that the baggage requirements are the same internationally.
-The fee, if you are overweight, is $75, and cash is not accepted.
+The fee for overweight passengers is $75, and cash is not accepted.

-What shocked me is the difference between international bags.
+What shocked me was the difference between international bags.
 I think this is a tad sneaky and a first for me.
 In fairness to Norwegian Air, they disclose this.
-We checked while packing vs. way in advance as we “assumed” it had to be 50lbs.
-For us, this meant we had to unpack our usual international bags and re-pack.
+We checked while packing vs. way in advance, as we “assumed” it had to be 50lbs.
+For us, this meant unpacking our usual international bags and repacking.
 Here is why.
 The Samsonite hard cases we always use weigh 12lbs.
 Our Samsonite soft side cases weigh 4lbs.
-I know that I will use Norwegian Air again, so I will search and find the lightest case ever to combat this issue.
+I know I will use Norwegian Air again, so I will search for the lightest case possible to address this issue.

-Additionally, Norwegian Air weighs carry-ons at check-in (10kgs, or roughly 22lbs), so pack wisely.
+Additionally, Norwegian Air charges for carry-ons (10 kg, or roughly 22lbs), so pack wisely.

-Tip: It’s half the price to pay for checked baggage in advance, so make sure you plan accordingly.
+Tip: It’s half the price to pay for checked baggage in advance, so plan accordingly.
 Check baggage requirements before you go.
 The maximum weight for a checked bag is 44lbs!

 Meals

 Meal service is not included on Norwegian Air, and it must be pre-ordered.
 I think the meal service pricing is steep (approximately $49), so we did not order it.
-I did not believe this was something even to consider, given that they advertise snacks and beverages available for purchase.
-We learned on our first flight that snacks (sandwiches and salads, etc.) were sold out in the first five or ten minutes.
-I can’t understand why there was no more food on the flight to purchase for the life of me.
+I did not believe this was something to even consider, given that they advertise snacks and beverages for purchase.
+We learned on our first flight that snacks (sandwiches, salads, etc.) were sold out within the first five or ten minutes.
+I can’t understand why there was no more food available to purchase on the flight, for the life of me.
 We got lucky because I asked the flight attendant what, if anything, was left to buy and got the last two sandwiches.

 Tip: Take your meals and drinks on board or purchase the meal service.
 Do not assume you can buy onboard.